-The Wolf Suite · Two tools · One decision
+The Wolf Suite · Three tools · One decision

 Wolflow asks whether your problem is genuinely ready for AI.
 Wolfpath maps exactly where to start.
-Both take under a minute.
+Wolfbridge shows what your existing stack already does.

 The obvious question